Silent Hill: Silent Hill (TBA)

 A remake of the first Silent Hill was announced in June 2025.
 It will be developed by Bloober Team following the success of their Silent Hill 2 remake.

 Adaptations

 Play Novel: Silent Hill (2001)

 Play Novel: Silent Hill is a visual novel adaptation of the original Silent Hill, released exclusively for the Game Boy Advance in Japan on March 21, 2001.
 It has been fan-translated into English.

 Silent Hill (mobile game) (2006)

-Silent Hill (mobile game) is a mobile adaptation of the original Silent Hill.
+Silent Hill is a mobile game adaptation of the original Silent Hill.
 It was released in Japan for the FOMA phone on July 5, 2006, and for Java ME on January 17, 2007.

 Compilations

 The Silent Hill Collection (2006)

 The Silent Hill Collection is a re-release of the first four mainline video games in the series for the PlayStation 2.
 The European release contains Silent Hill 2, Silent Hill 3, and Silent Hill 4: The Room, while the Japanese release also includes the first Silent Hill.